This post may contain affiliate links. I will earn a small commission if you purchase through them, at no extra cost to you.

 Why is the lake pink?

-I've been there in late autumn several times so unfortunately, I have yet to lay my eyes on what I can only imagine is a spectacular sight.
+I’ve been there in late autumn several times so unfortunately, I have yet to lay my eyes on what I can only imagine is a spectacular sight.
 I mean, beautiful pink birds in pink water!?
 Nature is awesome!
-I did, however, see many other types of cool birds.
-Apparently, around 100 types of aquatic and marine birds frequent this amazing nature reserve.

 Sea and Salt Museum (Museo del Mar y de la Sal)

-We drove to the lake since we live 30 minutes away, but you could also combine a trip to the pink lake with a bike ride and a trip to the salt museum to learn more about the town's salt industry.
-Via Verde, also known as Greenway, is s seven kilometers long path which starts at the railway station and goes around the pink lake running parallel to the old railway line which connected Albatera and Torrevieja.
+Via Verde, also known as Greenway, is a seven-kilometer-long path that starts at the railway station and goes around the Pink Lake running parallel to the old railway line that connected Albatera and Torrevieja.

 Visiting the Sea and Salt Museum, which opened its doors in 1995, is a great way to get a better understanding of the complex relationship between the sea, salt, and Torrevieja.
 It reflects the town's customs, arts and popular traditions from its early beginnings as a small fisherman's village.

 In the museum, you can see old photographs, a model reconstruction of the old salt port and some beautiful model ships and buildings made entirely from salt to capture the crystallization process.
-This type of craftsmanship is unique to Torrevieja so it's one of the must-see attractions for any visitor.
-A full-size version of "Pascual Flores", one of the ships built locally which crossed the Atlantic and connected Torrevieja with Cuba, can be found outside in the port.
+This type of craftsmanship is unique to Torrevieja so it’s one of the must-see attractions for any visitor.

-It’s a small museum so you'll need no more 30 minutes to see it all.
+A full-size version of “Pascual Flores”, one of the ships built locally which crossed the Atlantic and connected Torrevieja with Cuba, can be found outside in the port.
+It’s a small museum so you’ll need no more 30 minutes to see it all.

 Entrance fee: Free